AnthonyAlade/PowerBi-Projects/README.md

 ### Project 1 Overview

+## Project Overview
+This repository contains two key PowerBi projects:

-This PowerBi project analyzes survey data from data professionals.
+1. This PowerBi project analyzes survey data from data professionals.
 It explores trends in job roles, popular programming language, average salary and industry prefrences

+2. This PowerBi project analyzes a supermarket sales dataset.
+The dashboard visualizes  trends in customer behavior and product performance, and offers actionable insights to optimize sales strategies.

+## Project 1:Data Professional Survey Analysis
 ### Dashboard preview

 This dashboard includes

---- Count and and Average age of survey takers
+- Count and and Average age of survey takers

---- Average Salary by Jobtitle and Country
+- Average Salary by Jobtitle and Country

---- Favourite Programming language by survey takers
+- Favourite Programming language by survey takers

 ### Dashboard Screenshots